antonychenpku/antonychenpku.github.io/pages/pages-root-folder/index.md

 homepage: true
 ---

+The Chen Lab at Peking University combines bioengineering, molecular biology, cell biology, fluorescence imaging, and nanotechnology to create novel nucleic acid-based methods for the detection and/or treatment of human diseases such as cancer and infectious diseases.
+Specific research interests include (i) Developing highly biostable and sensitive nucleic-acid nanodevices for intracellular analysis of RNA and chromatin dynamics that are key regulators of cellular physiology and pathogenesis; (ii) Constructing self-assembled RNA nanostructure-based therapeutics; (iii) Demystifying the role of viral and host cellular RNAs in retroviral assembly using advanced imaging techniques.
+Research in the Chen lab is currently supported by the National Key R&D Program of China and the National Natural Science Foundation of China.

 <div id="videoModal" class="reveal-modal large" data-reveal="">
   <div class="flex-video widescreen vimeo" style="display: block;">
     <iframe width="1280" height="720" src="https://www.youtube.com/embed/3b5zCFSmVvU" frameborder="0" allowfullscreen></iframe>